 More detailed information on the ROK's system of government can be found at the official ROK Government website

-President Park, Korea’s first female president was first elected to the National Assembly in 1998 and was Chair of the Grand National Party (predecessor of Saenuri) from 2004-2006.
+President Park, Korea’s first female president was first elected to the National Assembly in 1998 and was Chair of the Grand National Party (now Saenuri Party) from 2004-2006.
 She is the daughter of former President Park Chung-hee, who came to power in 1961 and masterminded Korea’s economic rise.
 Domestically, President Park is focused on economic growth, employment and supporting small businesses.
-In the most recent National Assembly election on 13 April 2016, the ruling Saenuri Party won 122 of the 300 seats, a reduction from the 146 seats it won in the previous National Assembly election (April 2012).
+Following the National Assembly elections on 13 April 2016, Saenuri holds 129 seats—six more than the opposition party, the Minjoo Party of Korea.
+The newly formed People's Party has 38 seats and the far-left Justice Party six, giving opposition parties 167 seats.

 Since the Korean War, the ROK has been preoccupied with the military threat from the DPRK and has been closely allied with the United States to guarantee its security.
 At present, the United States maintains around 28,500 troops in the ROK.

 Foreign policy under the Kim Dae-jung administration (1998–2003) emphasised a 'sunshine policy' of engagement with the DPRK.
 President Kim's overriding objective was to secure regional peace and stability, and build a firm foundation for reconciliation with the North and the eventual reunification of the peninsula.
 This approach was continued by the succeeding Roh Moo-hyun administration (2003–2008).
 President Lee Myung-bak (2008-2013) took a tougher line on the DPRK, linking economic aid to the need for the DPRK to end its nuclear arms program.
-President Park’s ‘Trustpolitik’ has strengthened Lee’s approach to relations with the North and has seen the closure of the Gaesong joint industrial complex this year.
-From August 2003, the ROK participated in Six-Party Talks with the DPRK, the United States, China, Japan and Russia, with the aim of finding a lasting solution to the problems of the Korean Peninsula.
+Following ongoing provocations from North Korea during 2016, President Park has pursued a further isolationist approach on the North, ceasing dialogue with the regime, closing the Kaesong Industrial Complex, and suspending humanitarian assistance to North Korea.
 See also DPRK country brief.

 By virtue of geography and economic influence, relations with the major powers – China, the United States, Japan and Russia – remain the most important foreign policy priorities for the ROK, after its relationship with the DPRK.
 Over time, the ROK has actively sought to diversify its diplomatic and trade links and has made considerable efforts to ensure itself a place in the international community commensurate with its economic status.